Integrated circuit design

 Modern ICs are enormously complicated.
-An average desktop computer chip, as of 2015, has over 1 billion transistors.
+An average desktop computer chip, As of 2026, has over 20 billion transistors.
 The rules for what can and cannot be manufactured are also extremely complex.
 Common IC processes of 2015 have more than 500 rules.
 Furthermore, since the manufacturing process itself is not completely predictable, designers must account for its statistical nature.
-The complexity of modern IC design, as well as market pressure to produce designs rapidly, has led to the extensive use of automated design tools in the IC design process.
+The complexity of modern IC design, as well as market pressure to produce designs rapidly, has led to the extensive use of tools in the IC design process, known as electronic design automation (EDA) tools.
 The design of some processors has become complicated enough to be difficult to fully test, and this has caused problems at large cloud providers.
-In short, the design of an IC using EDA software is the design, test, and verification of the instructions that the IC is to carry out.
+In short, designing an IC using EDA software consists of designing, testing, and verifying the instructions that the IC will carry out.
+Since logic chips such as general purpose processors are implemented out of logic gates, in theory, many software programs that run on general purpose processors such as CPUs or GPGPUs can be implemented directly in hardware as logic ASICs implementing the software as hardware logic gates.
+Doing the opposite is also possible.
+For example, in a bitcoin miner, video encoders and decoders, firewalls, DVD players, image/video processing in video switchers and cameras, AI and network routers, this can be used to increase computation speed or reduce product cost or cost per product operation by removing the abstraction provided by the ISA and microarchitecture of a general purpose processor, with the trade-off being reducing or eliminating the flexibility of software running on the chip, making major or all software updates impossible without creating a new chip tapeout as they are limited to one purpose or one specific operation.
+This technique is thus reserved for mass market, high performance applications, and applications of this technique such as NPUs and video codecs can be implemented in other processors such as hardware video acceleration and NPUs or tensor cores in general purpose processors.
+FPGAs can be used in place of low quantities of ASICs and are programmable.